kyma-project/kyma/docs/02-get-started/07-trigger-workload-with-event.md

 title: Trigger a workload with an event
 ---

-We already have our workloads, [Function](04-expose-function.md) and [microservice](06-expose-microservice.md), exposed.
+We already know how to create and expose a workload ([Function](04-expose-function.md) and [microservice](06-expose-microservice.md)).
-Now it's time to use them.
+Now it's time to actually use them.
-We're going to trigger our workload with an event.
+We're going to trigger a workload with an event.

 ## Create a Function

 To trigger our workload, we need something to trigger it with.
-For this, we are going to create another Function with a corresponding OAuth2Client and an APIRule.
+For this, we are going to create a new Function with a corresponding OAuth2Client and an APIRule.
+As this is a sample Function, we'll make it so that it both sends and receives the events.

 <div tabs name="Create" group="trigger-workload">
   <details open>